 Rapid Response Services are identified in two categories under the law, those that are mandated and those that are optional.
 In general, they encompass the activities necessary to plan and deliver services to enable dislocated workers to transition to new employment as quickly as possible (20 CFR 682.300).
 It is the intent of work2future to always meet the mandated services and provide the maximum amount of optional services as appropriate to the case, and in accordance with available work2future resources.
+Mandated rapid response services, in accordance with 20 CFR 682.330 include the following:

-- a) Mandated rapid response services, in accordance with 20 CFR 682.330 include the following, and must also be made available to those eligible under TAA: - b) Layoff aversion activities as described in § 682.320, as applicable; - c) Immediate and on-site contact with the employer, representatives of the affected workers, and the local community, including an assessment of and plans to address 1) Layoff plans and schedule of the employer; 2) background and probable assistance needs of the affected workers; 3) reemployment prospects for workers; and 4) available resources to meet the short and long-term assistance needs of the affected workers; - d) The provision of information and access to unemployment compensation benefits and programs, such as Short-Time Compensation, comprehensive one-stop delivery system services, and employment and training activities, including information on the TAA program, Pell Grants, the GI Bill, and other resources;
+- a.
+Layoff aversion activities as described in § 682.320, as applicable; - b.
+Immediate and on-site contact with the employer, representatives of the affected workers, and the local community, including an assessment of and plans to address - 1) Layoff plans and schedule of the employer; - 2) Background and probable assistance needs of the affected workers; - 3) Reemployment prospects for workers; and - Available resources to meet the short and long-term assistance needs of the affected workers; - c.
+The provision of information and access to unemployment compensation benefits and programs, such as Short-Time Compensation, comprehensive one-stop delivery system services, and employment and training activities, including information on Pell Grants, the GI Bill, and other resources;

-- e) The delivery of other necessary services and resources including workshops and classes, use of worker transition centers, and job fairs, to support reemployment efforts for affected workers. - f) Partnership with the Local WDB(s) and chief elected official(s) to ensure a coordinated response to the dislocation event and, as needed, obtain access to State or local economic development assistance; - g) The provision of emergency assistance adapted to the particular layoff or disaster; - h) As appropriate, developing systems and processes for: 1) Identifying and gathering information for early warning of potential layoffs or opportunities for layoff aversion; 2) Analyzing, and acting upon, data and information on dislocations and other economic activity in the State, region, or local area; and 3) Tracking outcome and performance data and information related to the activities of the rapid response program. - i) Developing and maintaining partnerships with other appropriate Federal, State and local agencies and officials, employer associations, technical councils, other industry business councils, labor organizations, and other public and private organizations, as applicable; - j) Delivery of services to worker groups for which a petition for Trade Adjustment Assistance has been filed: - k) The provision of additional assistance to local areas that experience disasters, mass layoffs, or other dislocation events when such events exceed the capacity of the local area to respond with existing resources; - 1) Provision of guidance and financial assistance as appropriate, in establishing a labor-management committee if voluntarily agreed to by the employee's bargaining representative and management.
+- d.
+The delivery of other necessary services and resources including workshops and classes, use of worker transition centers, and job fairs, to support reemployment efforts for affected workers; - e.
+Partnership with the Local WDB(s) and chief elected official(s) to ensure a coordinated response to the dislocation event and, as needed, obtain access to State or local economic development assistance; - f.
+The provision of emergency assistance adapted to the particular layoff or disaster; - g.
+As appropriate, developing systems and processes for: - 1) Identifying and gathering information for early warning of potential layoffs or opportunities for layoff aversion; - 2) Analyzing, and acting upon, data and information on dislocations and other economic activity in the State, region, or local area; and - 3) Tracking outcome and performance data and information related to the activities of the rapid response program. - h.
+Developing and maintaining partnerships with other appropriate Federal, State and local agencies and officials, employer associations, technical councils, other industry business councils, labor organizations, and other public and private organizations, as applicable; - i.
+The provision of additional assistance to local areas that experience disasters, mass layoffs, or other dislocation events when such events exceed the capacity of the local area to respond with existing resources; - j.
+Provision of guidance and financial assistance as appropriate, in establishing a labor-management committee if voluntarily agreed to by the employee's bargaining representative and management.